ruby-cube/rue/packages/etre/README.md

 ## Overview

-Composition over inheritance, they say.
+Prefer composition over inheritance, they say.
 How about both? Être is an exploration into creating a system of composition that retains elements of inheritance.

 </br>